-The city has much to see and do.
+Chicago, or the “windy city” as it is sometimes known as, is located on Lake Michigan in Illinois.
+It’s one of the largest cities in the U.S. The city has much to see and do.
 From taking in the views of the many impressive skyscrapers, eating delicious food, and enjoying the city’s unique atmosphere and culture.
 There are so many free things to do in Chicago.
 The city is very walkable, so there’s no need for expensive taxi trips!

 The city hosts the largest food festival in the world, called Taste of Chicago, as well as various music festivals that are all free of charge!
 To have a base for all this activity, you’ll need a great place to stay.

-Read on to find out about five of the best Hostels to stay at in Chicago and start planning your vacation!
+Read on to find out about five of the best hostels to stay at in Chicago and start planning your vacation!

 Located on Divison Street in the lively and vibrant Wicker Park neighborhood, Holiday Jones has many different options to suit your needs.
 There are varying room sizes that can accommodate up to 6 guests in one gender-specific room using shared bathrooms, or private rooms with en suites.
-Wi-Fi is provided for free and the hostel is located a short walk away from a bus stop so you can easily get around town.
+Wi-Fi is provided for free and the hostel is located a short walk away from a bus stop, so you can easily get around town.

 If you prefer your transport to be more active, Holiday Jones provides bikes for its guests to hire.
-If you’re visiting in the warmer months, you can enjoy a cold cocktail and a delicious array or snacks on the outdoor patio while soaking up the sights and sounds of the city.
+If you’re visiting in the warmer months, you can enjoy a cold cocktail and a delicious array of snacks on the outdoor patio while soaking up the sights and sounds of the city.

-Address: 1659 W Division St, Chicago, IL 60622, USA.
+1659 W Division St, Chicago, IL 60622, USA.

-Guest rating: 4.3 out of 5.
+4.3 out of 5.

-Price per night: from $17.
+Price per night:

 If you’re looking for a place to stay that has both character and charm, then Freehand is the hostel for you.
-Freehand Chicago is housed in a classic 1920’s building with architecture and styling that stays true to the time period.
+Freehand Chicago is housed in a classic 1920s building with architecture and styling that stays true to the time period.
 Located within Chicago’s River North Neighbourhood you’ll be within close proximity to the action, only two blocks away from Michigan Avenue, and within less than 2kms of both Willis Tower and Millennium Park.

 If you’re wanting to venture further out, there’s a metro station on the same block.
 Choose from either mixed or female-only rooms for up to 4 people, or your own private room with upgraded features such as a flat-screen TV, desk, and city views.
 Freehand Chicago also provides free Wi-Fi and a continental breakfast for its guests – so you can check in with friends and family back home over breakfast before heading out for the day.

-Address: 19 E Ohio Street, Chicago, USA
+19 E Ohio Street, Chicago, USA

-Guest rating: 4.6 out of 5.
+4.6 out of 5.

-Price per night: from $25.
+Price per night: